philippbayer/Things-a-scientist-is-suppposed-to-know/README.md

 * How to not overload yourself with journal reviews
 * How to start reviewing papers
 * How to become a journal editor, and how to rise as an editor
+* How to deal with the university bureaucracy - reimbursements, travel authorization etc. pp. (thanks Rachel Schwartz/@rachelss!)

 # Funding

 * How to find funding opportunities
 * How to learn about the 'tricks' each funding opportunity has (ex: In Australia, DECRAs are available 5 years post-PhD, with only 2 tries possible.
-So everybody applies in the last two years possible to have a track record as good as possible.)
+So everybody applies in the last 2 years to have a track record as good as possible.)
 * How to best apply for funding ('Write what they want do hear, not what you want to do, then take the money and do what you wanted to do in the first place')
 * How to calculate the budget of the funding application
 * How to spend your money the most efficient way